 A closer look at these numbers reveals a worse story.

-Of the approximately 300,000 people with IDD served through the regional center system, only about 4,400 (1.5%) are engaged in supported individual employment.
+Of the approximately 300,000 people with IDD served through the regional center system, only about 4,400 (1.5%) are engaged in competitive integrated employment with support services or job coaching.
 This is the type of work that most think of when thinking of a “job” in that it is integrated and pays competitive wages.
 Additionally, people with IDD are engaged in other types of work that often pay below minimum wage.
 Approximately 5,900 (2.0%) are engaged in supported group employment and approximately 9,600 (3.2%) are engaged in work activity programs.

 Even worse than the few number of people employed, the numbers have been decreasing even as California’s economy expanded.
 People with IDD in supported individual employment peaked in 2009 with approximately 5,000 people in this type of employment.
 Since 2009, the number of people in this type of work dropped by 12%.